emqx/emqx-docs/en_US/advanced/acl.md

 1. After the superuser function is enabled in the authentication plugin, EMQX will check whether the client  has superuser identity first when publishing the subscription

-2. When the client is a super user, the authentication is passed and subsequent ACL checks are skipped
+2. When the client is a superuser, the authentication is passed and subsequent ACL checks are skipped

 ## ACL Cache